-- Serious and fatal reactions including "gasping syndrome" may occur in neonates and infants treated with benzyl alcohol-preserved drugs.
-The "gasping syndrome" is characterized by central nervous system depression, metabolic acidosis, and gasping respirations. - There is a potential for similar risks to fetuses and infants exposed to benzyl alcohol in utero or in breast-fed milk, respectively. - The minimum amount of benzyl alcohol at which serious adverse reactions may occur is not known - There is a risk of PRCA with darbepoetin alfa, epoetin alfa, and methoxy polyethylene glycol-epoetin beta therapy. - ESAs may decrease progression-free survival and overall survival in patients with breast cancer, lymphoid malignancy, cervical cancer, advanced head and neck cancer, non-small cell lung cancer or other malignancies. - Risk Evaluation and Mitigation Strategy (REMS): - On April 13, 2017, the FDA removed the REMS from Aranesp, Epogen, and Procrit (FDA REMS program 2018, Information for Epogen/Procrit 2017).
+- o In patients with cancer, ESAs shortened overall survival and/or increased the risk of tumor progression or recurrence in patients with breast, non-small cell lung, head and neck, lymphoid and cervical cancers.
+The warnings emphasize to only administer darbepoetin, epoetin, or epoetin alfa-epbx for the treatment of anemia due to concomitant myelosuppressive chemotherapy and to discontinue ESAs following completion of a chemotherapy course.
+ESAs should not be initiated in cancer patients receiving myelosuppressive therapy when the anticipated outcome is cure. - Mircera is not indicated and is not recommended for the treatment of anemia due to cancer chemotherapy.
+A doseranging study of Mircera was terminated early because of more deaths among patients receiving Mircera than another ESA. - o Perisurgery: Deep venous thrombosis prophylaxis is recommended when epoetin alfa is used preoperatively. - Key Warnings/Precautions: - o ESAs increase the risk of seizures in patients with CKD. - Epoetin alfa contains albumin, a derivative of human blood.
+There is an extremely remote risk for transmission of viral diseases. - Severe cutaneous reactions, including erythema multiforme and Stevens-Johnson Syndrome/toxic epidermal necrolysis, have been reported in patients treated with ESAs. - There is a risk of serious adverse reactions due to benzyl alcohol preservative in multiple-dose vials of epoetin alfa.
+Do not mix epoetin alfa with bacteriostatic saline (which also contains benzyl alcohol) when administering to neonates, infants, pregnant women, and lactating women. - Serious and fatal reactions including "gasping syndrome" may occur in neonates and infants treated with benzyl alcohol-preserved drugs.
+The "gasping syndrome" is characterized by central nervous system depression, metabolic acidosis, and gasping respirations. - There is a potential for similar risks to fetuses and infants exposed to benzyl alcohol in utero or in breast-fed milk, respectively. - The minimum amount of benzyl alcohol at which serious adverse reactions may occur is not known - There is a risk of PRCA with darbepoetin alfa, epoetin alfa, epoetin alfa-epbx, and methoxy polyethylene glycol-epoetin beta therapy. - ESAs may decrease progression-free survival and overall survival in patients with breast cancer, lymphoid malignancy, cervical cancer, advanced head and neck cancer, non-small cell lung cancer or other malignancies. - Risk Evaluation and Mitigation Strategy (REMS): - o On April 13, 2017, the FDA removed the REMS from Aranesp, Epogen, and Procrit (FDA REMS program 2019, Information for Epogen/Procrit 2017).
 The decision was based on a survey showing that prescribers were already educated on the potential contribution of these products to the decreased survival or increased risk of tumor progression or recurrence when used for anemia due to myelosuppressive chemotherapy.
 Moreover, most data showed that ESAs were prescribed for FDA-approved indications.
-Due to removal of the REMS, health care providers and hospitals are no longer required to enroll and become certified to prescribe and dispense these agents. - The most commonly reported adverse events with ESAs include hypertension, arthralgia, muscle spasm, and fever. - There are no specific drug interactions reported with the use of ESAs.
+Due to removal of the REMS, health care providers and hospitals are no longer required to enroll and become certified to prescribe and dispense these agents. - Adverse events - o The most commonly reported adverse events with ESAs include hypertension, arthralgia, muscle spasm, and fever.